ImplicitBVH.jl Documentation

 # Reuse traversal buffers for future contact detection - possibly with different BVHs

-traversal = traverse_rays(bvh, points, directions, 2, traversal)
+traversal = traverse_rays(bvh, points, directions, cache=traversal)

 @show traversal.contacts;